Native Advertising vs. Sponsored Content: What’s the Difference?

-You’ll see that the first row includes products that display an “ad” icon in the upper left corner of the images, which is an example of a promoted listing.
+You’ll see that the first row includes products that display an “ad” icon in the upper left corner.
 This type of native advertising boosts views of a brand’s products by bringing them to the top of the page.
 Shoppers are more likely to see these listings than if they appeared later in the results.

 Paid search units (most commonly, Google Adwords): When searching for a new product on a search platform, a paid search unit will appear at the top of the search platform, similar to the promoted listing.

-Recommendation widgets: Using tools like Outbrain or Taboola, you can create an ad that links to any content that you’d like to promote.
-The ad will appear at the bottom or on the side of of an article on a website.
-Here’s a common example of what those native ads look like:
+Recommendation widgets: Using tools like Outbrain or Taboola, you can create an ad that links to a post you’d like to promote.
+The ad will appear at the bottom or on the side of of an article on a website that may look like the following:

 What is it?

-Sponsored content can be considered a type of native advertising because it also fits the form and function of its host.
+Sponsored content is considered a type of native advertising.
+It also fits the form and function of its host.

 The difference is that it’s not an ad.
 It’s a longer-form piece of brand-sponsored content such as an article or video that lives on a media publisher’s site.